pantheon-systems/documentation/source/content/guides/decoupled/drupal-backend-starters/02-create.md

 1. Select **Drupal for Front-End** under **Create Backend CMS**.

-    - You can also follow the [Decoupled Drupal Composer Managed](https://dashboard.pantheon.io/sites/create?upstream_id=c76c0e51-ad85-41d7-b095-a98a75869760) link to create your Front-End Site in the Site Dashboard.
+    - You can also follow the [Decoupled Drupal Composer Managed](https://dashboard.pantheon.io/sites/create?upstream_id=c76c0e51-ad85-41d7-b095-a98a75869760) link to create your site in the Site Dashboard.

     ![Select a Starter](../../../../images/decoupled-select-starter-new.png)